What’s so great about Miyawaki forests?

-Where do Miyawaki forests come from and why are they so great?
+Where do Miyawaki forests come from, and why are they so great?

-Why do Miyawaki forests matter?
+Why do Miyawaki pocket forests matter?

 Why are trees so important?